-Written by Ryan on Wednesday the 10th of July 2019.
+Written by Active Minds on Wednesday the 10th of July 2019.

 The later stages of the dementia journey can be hard to define as they are generally different for each person.
 There are however, a few common denominators which are similar across many people.
 Here we will discuss just some of the things which you may expect to see in later stage dementia and how to deal with these changes in your loved one.